barumau/pandunia/epo/pandunia-epo.md

 ## A

 a - ĉe (en, sur)
-a go - tie
 a ke - kie
 a kon - kune
 a medi - inter
 a min de - escepte
 a neu - ĵus
-a ni - ĉi tie
 a poli mar - ofte
 a pos - estonte
 a ri - denove (ripete)